 Amendments in the CSR Law: What it means for you

-There is a lot of buzz around The Companies Act, 2013 and the recent amendments in July 2019.
+There is a lot of buzz around The Companies Act, 2013 and the recent amendments proposed in July 2019.
 These amendments also comprise changes in CSR directives.
 These proposed CSR amendments have not yet been notified by the Central Government and the earlier CSR law in India remains the same as on date.

 But, what are the CSR directive amendments that have been proposed?
 What does it imply for you if you are a part of the CSR team of a company?
-Are there ramifications or is it much ado about nothing?
+Are there any ramifications or is it much ado about nothing?

 There are four key changes that one needs to bear in mind: